-Useful lives and impairment of plant and equipment
+Useful lives and impairment of plant and equipment and right-of-use assets

-In accordance with HKAS 16, the Company estimates the useful lives of plant and equipment in order to determine the amount of depreciation expenses to be recorded.
+In accordance with HKAS 16, the Company estimates the useful lives of plant and equipment and right-of-use assets in order to determine the amount of depreciation expenses to be recorded.
 The useful lives are estimated at the time the asset is acquired based on historical experience, the expected usage, wear and tear of the assets, as well as technical obsolescence arising from changes in the market demands or service output of the assets.
 The Company also performs annual reviews on whether the assumptions made on useful lives continue to be valid.
 The Company tests annually whether the assets have suffered any impairment.
 The recoverable amount of an asset or a cash generating units is determined based on value in use calculations which require the use of assumptions and estimates.